Marc Turnesa

 Marc Turnesa (born March 19, 1978) is an American professional golfer who has played on the Nationwide Tour and the PGA Tour.

+Early life

-He is the grandson of Mike Turnesa, one of seven well-known golfing brothers of the early 20th century.
+Turnesa is the grandson of Mike Turnesa, one of seven well-known golfing brothers of the early 20th century.

 Professional career

 Turnesa's first professional win was at the 2007 Miccosukee Championship on the Nationwide Tour.
 He earned his PGA Tour card by finishing in the top-25 of the 2007 Nationwide Tour money list.
 Turnesa had success in the 2008 PGA Tour Fall Series at the Viking Classic; he led the tournament for the entire week until he double-bogeyed the seventeenth hole on Sunday, eventually losing in a playoff to Will MacKenzie.
 A month later, Turnesa captured his first PGA Tour win at the Justin Timberlake Shriners Hospitals for Children Open by one stroke over Matt Kuchar.
 This victory secured his tour card for the 2009 and 2010 seasons.
 A back injury plagued Turnesa after the 2010 season and he spent most of his subsequent career on the Web.com Tour.